JoshThould/CapstoneAgileIt/README.md

 These features are not yet implemented in the MVP but are part of the AgileIt roadmap:
 - Reports: Generate sprint analytics, velocity charts, and burndown graphs.
 - Team Management: Assign roles, track member contributions, and manage permissions.
 I included the buttons with a modal in the project to show that they're going to be included in future iterations but due to time considerations and the fact they didn't add core functionality i decided not to include them in this iteration.
-- Epic functionality wasalso prototyped but removed from the final MVP to maintain clarity and focus.
+- Epic functionality was also prototyped but removed from the final MVP to maintain clarity and focus.
 - Tasks & Acceptance Criteria
 These models were prototyped but removed from the final MVP to streamline the user experience.
 Future versions may reintroduce them as nested components within stories.